-Egg Letter Matching Activity April 19, 2017 – Posted in: busy bags, free printables, toys
+Egg Letter Matching Activity April 19, 2017 – Posted in: busy bags, free printables, kids crafts, toys

 I like to make sure that my children are able to occupy themselves.
 It is how I get things done around here and a good life skill for them.
 With only one at home this year, it has been challenging.
 She can get really clingy.
 “Mommy, take a nap with me!” really means come lay with me while I talk your ear off and keep annoyingly touching your face.
 She is such a tease because a nap sounds awesome!
 I do enjoy snuggling with her, but I can’t do that all day.